Our Sustainability Policy

 - Based on these areas, set new targets.

 We regularly ask our stakeholders for comment and feedback on our sustainability programme.
 We work towards our targets over the year and monitor our progress quarterly to make sure that we are meeting them and that we make changes if we are falling short.

 ISO 14001: 2015 Certification

-Five of our UK offices – Oxford, London, Manchester, Macclesfield and Bristol – have environmental management systems (EMS) certified to ISO 14001:2015.
+Four of our UK offices – Oxford, London, Manchester and Bristol – have environmental management systems (EMS) certified to ISO 14001:2015.
 The EMS applies to the management of our environmental aspects related to ‘the management of Anthesis UK offices in providing sustainability consultancy services to public and private organizations.